Diocese of Evansville: 1960 to 1990

-When Shea retired in 1989, Pope John Paul II named Monsignor Gerald Gettelfinger of the Archdiocese of Indianapolis as the next bishop of Evansville.
+When Shea retired in 1989, Pope John Paul II named Gerald Gettelfinger of the Archdiocese of Indianapolis as the next bishop of Evansville.

+1990 to 2000

 Several parishes built new churches in the 1990s, and the Santa Claus mission became a parish.
 As the number of priests began to decline and the Catholic population shifted to suburban areas, the diocese in 1997 closed St. Patrick Parish in Corning, St. Mary Parish in Barr Township and St. Michael Parish in Montgomery.
 The St. Patrick and St. Mary Churches were redesignated as chapels while St. Michael was razed.
-In 1999, Gettelfinger named St. Benedict, the largest church in Evansville, as the new cathedral for the diocese.
+In 1999, Gettelfinger dedicated St. Benedict Church, the largest in Evansville, as the new cathedral for the diocese.

+2000 to 2010

 Recognizing the influx of Hispanic Catholics into the diocese, Gettelfinger opened a Hispanic ministry in 2000.
 Although the number of priests continued to decrease, the diocese began to ordain several large classes of permanent deacons.
 In 2008, the diocese merged St. Mary and St. Simon Parishes in Washington into Our Lady of Hope Parish, then demolished the St. Mary church.

 The diocese began a formal planning process in 2009 to allocate resources for the future.
 Pope John Paul II High School opened in Jasper in 2009, but closed in 2012 due to low enrollment.